 - B.O.A.T.: To start your day off right, make sure your breakfast is packed with fiber-rich foods.
 B.O.A.T. stands for bananas, oatmeal (especially steel-cut), applesauce and toast (whole grain).
 Eating these four foods is a sure-fire way to stay regular.

 A Answers (1)

-Mehmet Oz, MD, Cardiology, answeredSmall changes to your diet can have a big impact on your digestive health and your trips to the bathroom.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredSmall changes to your diet can have a big impact on your digestive health and your trips to the bathroom.
 Find out which foods will keep you going regularly.
 Don't let a trip to the bathroom leave you frustrated.
 Try these helpful tips on how to keep your gastrointestinal (GI) tract in tip-top shape:

 Helpful?
 5 people found this helpful.